zolamk/trust/docs/configuration/jwt.md

 **Conditinally Required**
 {% endhint %}

-determines the public key to be used when verifying json web tokens, the value for `public_key_path` should be a path to a file containing a public key encoded in PEM format, `public_key_path` is only required for assymetric algorithms(RS256, RS384, RS512, ES256, ES384, ES512) only.
+determines the public key to be used when verifying json web tokens, the value for `public_key_path` should be a path to a file containing a public key encoded in PEM format, `public_key_path` is only required for asymmetric algorithms(RS256, RS384, RS512, ES256, ES384, ES512) only.

 ### secret